grv87/gradle-prerequisites-plugin/README.md

 https://docs.gradle.org/4.8/userguide/dependency_locking.html),
 no extra setup is needed.

+This lead to the following two requirements for running `install` and `update` tasks with Gradle >= 4.8:
+1. They should be run with `--write-locks` argument.
+2. They should be run separately from all other tasks, otherwise all other configurations resolved during the run would also get their configurations updated and locked.

+There is an inconsistency: `buildSrc` project belongs in whole to build tools, but running `updateDependencies` updates `buildSrc` dependencies too.
+There is no known way to overcome it.

 Note that `annotationProcessor` configurations are considered as build tools, although, there could be a situation where annotation processor generates some API, and change of processor version changes